The Resource Usage View in Project

 With the project open, go to the View tab and click Resource Usage.
 The view switches immediately.
 Then, find the overallocated resource(s), usually a person, on the left, click a task, and select Scroll to Task in the Task tab, Editing group (Ctrl-Shift-F5 works too, if you prefer).

 One other trick is to use the Zoom feature (also in the View tab) to zoom out to the entire project’s schedule, then in to the specific trouble area.
 This can save some time.
 If the overallocation is there, it’ll show up in red on the right side, as a number of hours (usually) greater than 8 (per day) or 40 (per week).

 Knowing what the overallocation is about can sometimes suggest how to tackle the re-allocation more efficiently.

-One of the best things about the Resource Usage view is that it’s so easy to get to, and easy to understand.
-I kinda wish the Who Does What When report could be reintroduced into Project, but the Resource Usage view doesn’t look as if it’s going anywhere, so it’ll provide a workable alternative.
+One of the best things about Resource Usage is that it’s so easy to get to, and understand.
+I kinda wish the Who Does What When report could come back into Project.
+But the Resource Usage view doesn’t look as if it’s going anywhere, so it’ll provide a workable alternative.

 To learn more, take a look at our Project training classes.